 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing, please ensure you check carefully before making any decisions based on the contents within this article.

-Steeped in beauty and history, there are endless things to do in the Wye Valley which is a fascinating and mysterious place.
-Hidden within the depths of the woodlands which surround it there are secret gardens, ruins and ancient towns waiting to be explored.
+A fascinating and mysterious place and steeped in beauty and history, there are endless things to do in the Wye Valley.
+Hidden within the depths of the woodlands, waiting to be explored, you'll find secret gardens, ruins and ancient towns.

-The River Wye is the fifth longest river in the UK, stretching past Rhayader, Builth Wells and the historic market town of Hay-on-Wye.
-Famous for the iconic Wintour's Leap, the Wye Valley Area of Outstanding Natural beauty was first designated in 1971.
-We've been in love ever since.
+The River Wye is the fifth-longest river in the UK, stretching past Rhayader, Builth Wells and the historic market town of Hay-on-Wye.
+The Wye Valley Area of Outstanding Natural beauty was first designated in 1971 and is famous for the iconic Wintour's Leap.
+We have been in love ever since.

 We reveal the Wye Valley's most exciting features and where to stay to get the full experience of this majestic landscape.

 On the bank of the River Wye, the romantic ruins of Tintern Abbey are truly breathtaking.
 Founded by Walter de Clare, Lord of Chepstow, in 1131, Tintern Abbey can be found adjacent to its namesake village in Monmouthshire.
 It was the second Cistercian foundation in Britain and the first in Wales, inhabited by the Cistercian monks.
 Today, it is undoubtedly one of the most beautiful structures in Britain.
 In the spring and summer, flowers bloom and the sun peers through where the windows once stood.
 It's the perfect place to unwind in the grounds with a book and a picnic.